trustbloc/wallet-sdk/cmd/wallet-sdk-gomobile/docs/usage.md

 // createAuthorizationURL() call like in this example since control has to flow back to the user first. let redirectURIWithParams = "Put the redirect URI with params here"

-let credentials = interaction.requestCredential(withAuth: didVerificationMethod: didDocResolution.assertionMethod(), redirectURIWithParams: redirectURIWithParams, opts: nil)
+let credentials = await runAsync() { interaction.requestCredential(withAuth: didVerificationMethod: didDocResolution.assertionMethod(), redirectURIWithParams: redirectURIWithParams, opts: nil) }

 let issuerURI = interaction.issuer().uri() // Optional (but useful)